 the failure reason recorded from the last attempt;

-the number of times Migration has taken place for that SMETS1 Installation; and
+the number of times Migration has been attempted for that SMETS1 Installation; and

 the actions that may be taken by the SMETS1 SMSO to enable Migration to proceed successfully.

 Should the SMETS1 Installation be identified as a suitable installation to be rescheduled, the Migration Control Centre will triage the error and include the SMEST1 Installation in a subsequent Migration Week.